krish-2325/memory-management-simulator/docs/design.md

 2. On miss, lookup in L2 cache
 3. On miss, lookup in L3 cache
 4. On miss, access main memory

+### Replacement Policy Choices

+The simulator implements the following cache replacement policies:
+- **LRU (Least Recently Used)** for L1 cache
+- **FIFO (First-In First-Out)** for L2 and L3 caches

+The **LFU (Least Frequently Used)** policy was intentionally not implemented.
+LFU requires maintaining long-term frequency counters, which increases state complexity and can cause cache pollution in short-lived workloads.
+LRU was chosen instead as it better reflects real CPU cache behavior and provides a clearer performance comparison.

 Each level tracks hit and miss statistics independently.